City of Glasgow Bank: Collapse

 On discovery of a £7,000 deficit (equivalent to £½ million at 2005 prices), the bank's operations were suspended in November and December 1877, when by agreement with the other Scottish banks, the New York agency was closed.
 All seemed well, and in June 1878, the bank announced that there were now 133 branches and deposits of £8 million (equivalent to £ million at prices), and it declared a 12% dividend.

 On 2 October, however, the directors announced the bank's closure.
 An examination after the closure showed net liabilities of over £6 million (equivalent to £ million at prices), together with extensive loans on poor security and speculative investments in Australasian farming, mining stocks and American railway shares.
 In addition, false reports of gold holdings were made to the authorities, financial statements were falsified and the share price was held up by secret share buybacks.
-So successful was the deception that on the Bank's last business day, its £100 shares were selling at £236.
+So successful was the deception that on the bank's last business day, its £100 shares were selling at £236.

 The directors were arrested and tried at the High Court in Edinburgh in January 1879.
 Their sentence was pronounced on 1 February.
-The Manager, Robert Stronach and Lewis Potter, who had been a director of the bank since its establishment, were found guilty of falsifying and fabricating the balance sheets of the bank and were given eighteen months imprisonment each.
+The manager, Robert Stronach and Lewis Potter, who had been a director of the bank since its establishment, were found guilty of falsifying and fabricating the balance sheets of the bank and were given eighteen months imprisonment each.
 The other five directors were found guilty of uttering and publishing the balance sheets, knowing them to be false, and were sentenced to eight months imprisonment.

 Scores of Glasgow businesses failed as a result of the bankruptcy, and shareholders were called to make good the bank's losses.
 The case of one shareholder who sought to mitigate the consequence by arguing that he had become a shareholder through the fraud of the bank's agents was appealed unsuccessfully to the House of Lords ("Houldsworth's case", 1880, 7 R. (H.L.)
 53).

 Depositors and note holders did not suffer, as other banks accepted their notes, and deposits were protected by the shareholders' liability.

-The 1200 shareholders and their families suffered greatly.
+The 1,200 shareholders and their families suffered greatly.
 Their liability was unlimited, and the failure ruined most of them.
 A public subscription was set up to help the shareholders, almost all of whom were bankrupted by the disaster, in the form of a national relief fund, which received £379,670 in donations by 1882.

 Wider effects of the collapse have been seen in the growth of limited liability and a temporary banking liquidity problem, and a longer-term reduced trend in bank deposits across the UK.

 The legalities of the collapse and liquidation were overseen by Alexander Bennett McGrigor.

-The liquidation of the US assets, primarily holdings in railroad stock which amounted to $5,000,000, were handled by John Stewart Kennedy's firm J.S.Kennedy & Co.
+The liquidation of the U.S. assets, primarily holdings in railroad stock which amounted to $5,000,000, were handled by John Stewart Kennedy's firm J.S.Kennedy & Co.